rahildoshi97/materforge/paper/paper.md

 - **Extensible Material Support**: The framework is designed with an extensible architecture to support any material type.
-  It is currently implemented and thoroughly tested for pure metals and alloys through its unified interface, with a modular design that allows for straightforward extension to other material classes such as ceramics, polymers or composites.
+  It is currently implemented and thoroughly tested for pure metals and alloys through its unified interface, with a modular design that allows for straightforward extension to other materials such as ceramics, polymers or composites.

 - **Automatic Dependency Resolution**: For properties that depend on others (e.g., thermal diffusivity calculated from thermal conductivity, density, and heat capacity),